 VARSITY PROGRAM COACHING STAFF

-Head Coach James Sostack will be entering his 25th Varsity soccer season and has over 300 wins during his tenure.
-Leading the boys soccer program to 21 District III appearances, he is the longest serving soccer coach in the Lancaster Lebanon soccer league.
-Coach Sostack currently holds the NSCAA Advanced National Diploma and is the Vice President of the LL League Boys Soccer Coaches Association.
+Head Coach James Sostack will be entering his 26th Varsity soccer season and has over 300 wins during his tenure.
+Leading the boys soccer program to 15 District III appearances, he is the longest serving head varsity soccer coach in the Lancaster Lebanon soccer league.
+Coach Sostack currently holds the NSCAA Advanced National Diploma and former Vice President of the LL League Boys Soccer Coaches Association.
 Coach Sostack was honored in 2016 as Pennsylvania 4A Boys Soccer Coach of the Year.

-The Elizabethtown Boys Soccer Program welcomes David Hershey as the 7/8th grade team coach.
+David Hershey will continue an active role in coaching school soccer after several years as junior high head coach.
 David Hershey’s lifetime passion for soccer shows through playing, coaching and studying the beautiful game.
 He holds a class-E coaching license and is a licensed referee.
 David has volunteered coached and consulted at Rheems Athletic Association/ Elizabethtown United (EU) for the past 15 years.
 He is a community soccer advocate and appreciate EU’s mission to offer quality, affordable soccer to all.
 Dave helped coach the girl’s Rheems Rhythm and boy’s Blue Lightning from U9 to U14.
 Both teams were very fun and successful, with the boy’s team making it to the semifinals of last year’s state cup tournament.